Get free shipping on orders over $150

 The first stages of production are therefore carried out directly on the farm.

-The process lasts on average from 2.5 to 3 hours for the processing of sugar cane until panela is obtained.
-Each stage lasts between 30 minutes and 1 hour.
+The process takes an average of 2.5 to 3 hours to transform the sugarcane into panela.
+Each step lasts between 30 minutes and 1 hour.

 Step 1